Rainer Buchmann: Life and career

-Rainer Buchmann founded the bb company in Frankfurt in 1974, when he converted a Porsche 911 Coupé into a Porsche Targa and painted it with the rainbow colours of Polaroid.
-The car was exhibited for Polaroid at the photokina fair in 1976.
-Buchmann produced a number of unusual modifications of Porsche and Mercedes-Benz cars for international clients.
+Rainer Buchmann founded the bb company in Frankfurt in 1973 with the aim of modifying Porsches.
+Buchmann's strategy was to tailor models to individual customer's tastes, as well as take advantage of gaps in the market left by Porsche and other major manufacturers by building variations of models which they chose not to pursue.
+One of bb's first models was a conversion for the 911 Targa which turned it into a Turbo, a combination which Porsche did not offer at the time.
+At the Photokina fair in 1976, a Porsche 911 Coupé which Buchmann converted into a Porsche Targa and painted with the rainbow colours of Polaroid was exhibited for Polaroid.
+Buchmann produced a number of modifications for Porsche and Mercedes-Benz cars for international clients.

 Buchmann employed the former Porsche employee Eberhard Schulz in 1978 and built together with him the bb Mercedes-Benz CW 311 in Frankfurt, which was permitted to bear the Mercedes star.
 It was one of the most streamlined and fastest sport cars of its time with a maximum speed of over 300 km/h.
-Both the Turbo Targa and the CW 311 had their debut in the 1980 German movie Car napping.
+Both the Rainbow Turbo Targa and the CW 311 appeared in the 1980 German movie Car-napping.
+The CW311 was later built as Isdera Imperator 108i.

 Later cars included the bb Flatnose Porsche, the bb Magic Top Mercedes-Benz, the bb Volkswagen Polo Paris/Carat and a conversion of one of the last Mercedes-Benz 600 Pullman with free standing wing arches in 1930s style.
 Buchmann became partner of well known German companies including car and paint manufacturers.
+The company worked with major manufacturers on various projects, including with BMW on the Futuro motorcycle concept, as well as with Volkswagen studying the use of bb's new 'Dinfos' electronic dashboard technology in the Volkswagen Polo.